Shirakumo/lichat-protocol/README.md

 1. If the user already existed, the server responds with `join` updates for each of the channels the user is currently inhabiting.
 1. If the user did not already exist, it is joined to the primary channel.

+Should the user send a `connect` update after already having completed the connection handshake above, the server must drop the update and respond with an `already-connected` update.

 #### 4.2 Connection Maintenance
 If the `clock` of an update diverges too much from the one known by the server, the server may drop the connection after replying with a `connection-unstable` update.